-Transaction costs for the transfer of property to cover registration fees, notarization etc. can be estimated at 1.5% of the purchase price.
-Real estate transfer tax (see paragraph 6 below) currently varies between 3.5% to 6.5%, depending on the German federal state.
+Transaction costs for the transfer of property to cover registration fees, notarization etc. can be estimated at 1.5 - 2% of the purchase price.
+Real estate transfer tax currently varies between 3.5% to 6.5%, depending on the German federal state.
 This excludes costs for due diligence and the involvement of attorneys and technical experts.